Here’s how to try every major streaming service for free during the coronavirus quarantine

 The streamer that brought you Jordan Peele’s Twilight Zone reboot, Star Trek: Discovery, and The Good Fight provides one week free.

-Disney Plus offers seven days, but if by some random chance you were planning to switch to Verizon Fios in the middle of this chaos, you could actually get to try it out for a year.
-Yup, new Verizon Fios customers get to try up to 12 months for free.
+Disney Plus offers seven days, but if by some random chance you were planning to switch to Verizon FiOS in the middle of this chaos, you could actually get to try it out for a year.
+Yup, new Verizon FiOS customers get to try up to 12 months for free.
 Enjoy all the Disney, Marvel, and Star Wars content you desire.

 Haven’t seen the new season of Curb Your Enthusiasm yet?
 Now’s the chance with a seven-day free trial.